pyros-dev/pyros-setup/README.rst

 For simpler pyros-setup development, and for use from an installed ROS package, a pyros-setup ROS package is currently provided.
 But this is only temporary, until a pure python ubuntu deb package can be provided.

+Remarks
+^^^^^^^

+Although it would technically be possible to build a ROS package from this source, this will NOT be done.
+The catkin build system is only here to help having pyros-setup in a source workspace while developing on it.
+When using ROS directly this package is not needed, and having it installed among ROS packages would cause much confusion when importing packages.

-Roadmap :
+Roadmap
+^^^^^^^

-- [ ] A launchpad project to generate a ubuntu package, to be able to use ROS packages directly, without any extra shell setup.
+- [ ] A launchpad project to generate a ubuntu deb package, to be able to have pyros-setup as a deb dependency from other ROS/python packages (pyros, etc.).